Kinetic isotope effect: Experiments

+In this limiting case where the first step is essentially a pre-equilibirum, the overall observed KIE is a product of a kinetic isotope effect of the second step (from the isotope effect on k_{3}) and the equilibrium isotope effect of the first step (from the isotope effect on K = k_{1}/k_{2}).
+More generally, in a multi-step process with several pre-equilibrium steps between the catalytic resting state and the rate-determining transition state, the observed KIE will consist of equilibrium isotope effect terms multiplied with the kinetic isotope effect of the rate-determining step.

 In most cases, isotopic substitution at A, especially if it is a heavy atom, will not alter k_{1} or k_{2}, but it will most probably alter k_{3}.
 Hence, if the first step is rate-determining, there will not be an observable kinetic isotope effect in the overall reaction with isotopic labeling of A, but there will be one if the second step is rate-determining.
 For intermediate cases where both steps have comparable rates, the magnitude of the kinetic isotope effect will depend on the ratio of k_{3} and k_{2}.

 Isotopic substitution of D will alter k_{1} and k_{2} while not affecting k_{3}.
 The KIE will always be observable with this substitution since k_{1} appears in the simplified rate expression regardless of which step is rate-determining, but it will be less pronounced if the second step is rate-determining due to some cancellation between the isotope effects on k_{1} and k_{2}.
 This outcome is related to the fact that equilibrium isotope effects are usually smaller than KIEs.

 Isotopic substitution of B will clearly alter k_{3}, but it may also alter k_{1} to a lesser extent if the B-C bond vibrations are affected in the transition state of the first step.
 There may thus be a small isotope effect even if the first step is rate-determining.

 This hypothetical consideration reveals how observing KIEs may be used to investigate reaction mechanisms.
 The existence of a KIE is indicative of a change to the vibrational force constant of a bond associated with the isotopically labeled atom at or before the rate-controlling step.
 Intricate calculations may be used to learn a great amount of detail about the transition state from observed kinetic isotope effects.
 More commonly, though, the mere qualitative knowledge that a bond associated with the isotopically labeled atom is altered in a certain way can be very useful.